Skip Navigation

 • We receive reports from the recycling facility that our festivals use annually and have tracked our waste and recycling since 2009.

-• Many of our festivals are already reached out target of 50% recycling rate and those that aren’t are showing improvement year on year.
+• Many of our festivals are already reached out target of 50% recycling rate and are showing improvement year on year.

 • All of our festivals are zero waste to landfill.